Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/12-javascript-refresher/+page.md

 // Hello there!
 ```

-*   **Note on Hoisting:** Javascript has a feature called "hoisting" which sometimes allows you to call a function *before* its definition appears in the code.
+*   **Note on Hoisting:** JavaScript has a feature called "hoisting" which sometimes allows you to call a function *before* its definition appears in the code.
 While this works for standard function declarations, it's generally considered good practice to define functions before you call them for better readability.

 ## Leveraging AI for Code Generation and Debugging

 AI tools like DeepSeek (or others like ChatGPT, Copilot) can be helpful assistants during development.

 1.  **Code Generation:** You can ask the AI to generate boilerplate code or simple functions.
-For example, you might ask for a Javascript function to calculate the square root of a number.
+For example, you might ask for a JavaScript function to calculate the square root of a number.
 2.  **Debugging:** When you encounter an error message in your terminal (like the `TypeError` from reassigning a `const`), copy the entire error message.
 Paste it into the AI chat tool and ask questions like:
     *   "What does this error mean?"
     *   "How can I fix this error in my code?"